Edward Bond: 1960s – mid-1970s: first plays, Royal Court association

-From the 1970s to the mid-1980s: broader scope of practice and political experiments
+1970s – mid-1980s: broader scope, political experiments

 Bond remained a successful playwright in England all through the 1970s, expanding his range of writing and his collaborations.
 His plays were requested by institutional and community theatres, for premieres and revivals, and he was commissioned to write plays both by renowned institutions and fringe activist companies.
 For example, in 1976 he wrote, on one hand Stone and A-A-America (pronounced as a sneeze), two agit-prop-style plays, respectively for Gay Sweatshop and the Almost Free Theatre and, on the other, an adaptation of Webster's The White Devil for Michael Lindsay-Hogg to re-open the Old Vic and a libretto for the German composer Hans Werner Henze to open at the Royal Opera House in Covent Garden: We Come to the River.
-(In 1982 the pair collaborated again, less successfully on another opera, The English Cat).
+(In 1982 the pair collaborated again, less successfully on another opera, The English Cat.)
 Ann Marie Demling wrote that in A-A-America!
 "Bond borrows cleverly and skillfully from the caricature and dialect of the American tall-tale and folk legend."
 She found Stone "problematic in structure because Bond couches the theme in the framework of pseudo-Biblical allegory. [...]
 The play deals with many complex issues difficult to express in the rather clear-cut nature of allegory."